Trainee Patent Attorney

 Memberships & organisations

-Lindsay is a student member of the Chartered Institute of Patent Attorneys (CIPA) and the European Patent Institute (EPI).
+Lindsay is a member of the Chartered Institute of Patent Attorneys (CIPA) and the European Patent Institute (EPI).